 When trying to achieve a goal, Product Managers should fast forward months ahead and assume a complete failure.
 Then work backwards and tell the story of how it happened to find the main reasons and root causes.

-The ability to recognize and control our emotions is fundamental for Product Managers.
+The ability to recognize and control our emotions is a common characteristic of great Product Managers.
 The same goes for understanding and responding to other people’s emotions.
-These are the foundations of team work.
+These are the foundations of effective team work.

 For leaders, the first task in management has nothing to do with leading others; step one poses the challenge of knowing and managing oneself - Daniel Goleman